moshix/mvs/README.md

 41. A generalized IP address parser for all your NICS (important when you do IPv4 stuff with Hercules)

+42. An HP41 calculator in Fortran and REXX

-42.  and more...much, much more
+43.  and more...much, much more